static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 Log incoming requests information along with its Remote Address (IP) if available using the `info` log level.

 ### SERVER_ERROR_PAGE_404
 HTML file path for 404 errors.
-If path is not specified or simply don't exists then server will use a generic HTML error message.
+If the path is not specified or simply doesn't exist then the server will use a generic HTML error message.
 Default `./public/404.html`.

 ### SERVER_ERROR_PAGE_50X
 HTML file path for 50x errors.
-If path is not specified or simply don't exists then server will use a generic HTML error message.
+If the path is not specified or simply doesn't exist then the server will use a generic HTML error message.
 Default `./public/50x.html`

 ### SERVER_FALLBACK_PAGE
 HTML file path that is used for `GET` requests when the requested path doesn't exist.
 The fallback page is served with a `200` status code, useful when using client routers (E.g `React Router`).
 If the path is not specified or simply doesn't exist then this feature will not be active.

 ### SERVER_THREADS_MULTIPLIER
-Number of worker threads multiplier that'll be multiplied by the number of system CPUs using the formula: `worker threads = number of CPUs * n` where `n` is the value that changes here.
-When multiplier value is 0 or 1 then the `number of CPUs` is used.
-Number of worker threads result should be a number between 1 and 32,768 though it is advised to keep this value on the smaller side.
+The number of worker threads multiplier that'll be multiplied by the number of system CPUs using the formula: `worker threads = number of CPUs * n` where `n` is the value that changes here.
+When the multiplier value is 0 or 1 then the `number of CPUs` is used.
+The number of worker threads result should be a number between 1 and 32,768 though it is advised to keep this value on the smaller side.
 Default one thread per core.

 ### SERVER_HTTP2_TLS
 Enable HTTP/2 with TLS support.
-Make sure also to adjust current server port.
+Make sure also to adjust the current server port.
 Default `false` (disabled).

 ### SERVER_HTTP2_TLS_CERT
 Specify the file path to read the certificate.
 Default empty (disabled).